-Hiking trails twist and turn throughout the entirety of Kea, offering ample options for outdoor exploration.
-A popular route to consider is the 1.5-hour trek to the ancient city of Karthea, that sits on the southeastern part of the island.
+The hiking trails twist and turn throughout the entirety of Kea, offering ample options for outdoor exploration.
+A popular route to consider is the 1.5-hour trek to the ancient city of Karthea.

+Karthea sits on the southeastern part of the island.
 The route leads you past secluded coves, abandoned churches, and jaw-dropping scenery.
-Upon arrival at Karthea, you are greeted by the sun-bleached ruins of ancient temples, and the old cobbled streets of millennia-old settlements.
+Upon arrival at the ancient site, you are greeted by the sun-bleached ruins of ancient temples, and the old cobbled streets of millennia-old settlements.

 Chorio is the island’s main village and at its heart is the picturesque neighbourhood of Kastro.
 This centuries-old district was once surrounded by defensive castle walls and occupied by Nobles.

 Chorio village stays true to its traditional Greek roots.
 However, most visitors to the island stay in nearby Psathi village which boasts ample tavernas and hotels.

 It doesn’t get much more off the beaten track than Kythnos.
 The name of the island is derived from the ancient Greek word “Keftho” which means “hidden”.

-Once upon a time, were frequented by Greek Royalty.
+Once upon a time, these baths were frequented by Greek Royalty.
 Today, they provide a relaxing experience in a beautiful setting that is fit for a King or Queen!